nishigori/neocomplcache-nginx-snippet/README.md

 # neocomplcache-nginx-snippet-complate

-A neocomplcache snippet complate for the [Nginx](http://wiki.nginx.org/Main).
+A neocomplcache snippet complate for the [Nginx](http://wiki.nginx.org/Main) configuration.

 ## install